cosmicmarley17/wazzupbot/README.md

 * ### Run the program
 Run `node wazzupbot.js` to start the bot.
 It will log into your bot account and appear online as long as the code is running. `CTRL+C` exits the process.

+## License
+This code is licensed under the GNU General Public License v3.0.
+See LICENSE for details.